wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 > 1936 - Alonzo Church also invents every language that will ever be but does it better.
 His lambda calculus is ignored because it is insufficiently C-like.
 This criticism occurs in spite of the fact that C has not yet been invented.

+## What you need to dive in?

+A text editor and a Haskell compiler.
+A good way to get started is to downlaod [GHCup](https://www.haskell.org/ghcup/) which is the main installer for general purpose language Haskell.
+Once you had downloaded any GHC version (Haskell compiler) you can take a Haskell script with `.hs` extension and compile it but it also has an interactive mode which allows you to interactively interact with scripts.
+For learning it's a lot easier and faster than compiling every time you make a change and then running the program from the prompt.
+The interactive mode is invoked by typing in `ghci` at your prompt.
+If you have defined some functions in a file called, say, *myfunctions.hs*, you load up those functions by typing in `:l myfunctions` and then you can play with them, provided *myfunctions.hs* is in the same folder from which ghci was invoked.
+If you change the `.hs` script, just run `:l myfunctions` again or do `:r`, which is equivalent because it reloads the current script.

 ## What is Haskell?

 Haskell is a pure functional programming language.